OBF/obf-docs/OBF Bylaws.md

 1. Responsibilities and duties of the Board of Directors laid down in the Articles of Incorporation complement, and in case of conflict take precedence over those stated in this Article.
 2. The Board of Directors shall consist of President, Secretary, Treasurer, Parliamentarian, and additional Board Members at Large.
 The number of Board Members at Large is decided by majority vote of the current Board of Directors and may be proposed by either the general membership or a Board Member.
 3. Term of Office.
     a.
-The term of office for Directors shall begin at the first public Board meeting of the calendar year, usually to be held in conjunction with the annual Bioinformatics Open Source Conference (BOSC).
+The term of office for Directors shall begin after the conclusion of the Board meeting at which they are elected.
     b.
 Directors shall serve for a term of 2 (two) years and shall hold office until their successors' terms begin.
     c.
 Directors may be elected to and serve another consecutive term upon the end of their term of office (see Article IV).
-    d.
-Upon adoption of this Article, the terms of the members of the Board of Directors holding office at the time of adoption shall expire in a staggered way as follows, except if a Board Member resigns earlier.
-One year after adoption, the terms of the existing Board Member(s) at Large expire.
-Two years after adoption, the terms of the Officers except the President expire.
-Three years after adoption, the term of the President expires.
-If any Board Member resigns earlier than the schedule above or his regular term, that Board Member will substitute for, not add to, a Board Member whose term was scheduled to expire.
 4. A majority of Directors shall, at its option, declare the seat of a Director to be vacant if that Director is absent for 2 (two) consecutive Board meetings (as defined in Article II), or fails to remain a member in good standing for a period of more than 4 (four) weeks.
 5. Any Director shall be removed by a 2/3 (two thirds) majority vote of the Board of Directors.
 6. All resignations from the Board shall be presented in writing, whether in electronic or paper form, to the Board of Directors.